AprilSylph/Vision/README.md

 # Usage

-Most of _Vision_ is configured via your blog's "Appearance options", which also synchronise across the dashboard and mobile apps.
+Most of this theme is configured via your blog's "Appearance options", which also synchronise across the dashboard and mobile apps.
 If you're not interested in any extra bells or whistles, the process of setting up this theme ends at the "Install" button.

 ## Theme options